PhilippMundhenk/philippmundhenk.github.io/_posts/2020-10-22-dyson-stand.md

 The vacuum with charging station has a standing height of about 1.2m.
 Ideally, one goes slightly higher, allowing to take out the handheld vacuum from the charging station, without having to take the extension and foot.

 On the other hand, an old piece of wood from a shelf I had left was 1.2m high and 40cm wide.
 I decided to use 30cm for the width of the back plate and cut off the rest to manufacture a foot of 30cm width and about 25cm depth.
 If you have, I recommend to use an extra piece of wood for the foot.
-It just looks mich nicer than assembling it yourself.
+It just looks much nicer than assembling it yourself.

-Building an L-shape stand, some support is necessary for it to not collapes when loaded (or bumped into).
+Building an L-shape stand, some support is necessary for it to not collapse when loaded (or bumped into).
 I used the leftover triangle pieces from the [DIY Learning Tower](/learning-tower/) I built a while ago.
-These pieces ar 11.5cm deep, 80cm high and 1.8cm wide.
+These pieces are 11.5cm deep, 80cm high and 1.8cm wide.

 With 30cm width of the stand and the triangle supports being 1.8cm wide, I have a good 26cm left for the Dyson brush.
 The big brushes are 25cm wide, so this fits just nice.